dentarg/auth0-blog/_posts/2017-05-13-angular-testing-in-depth-components.markdown

   <strong>Get the "Migrating an Angular 1 App to Angular 2 book" for Free.</strong> Spread the word and <a href="https://auth0.com/e-books/migrating-to-angular2">download it now!</a>
 </div>

-Components enables us to display content on our website.
-The compiler parses their templates and displays it according to the given state.
-The business logic inside them can be tested with traditional unit tests just like services.
+Components enable us to display content on our website.
+The Angular compiler parses component templates and displays them according to the given state.
+The business logic inside the components can be tested with traditional unit tests just like services.
 But what happens with the displayed HTML from the template and the interaction with other components?
-In this tutorial I'll show you how to test the rendered components starting from isolated unit tests to fully integrated ones.
+In this tutorial I'll show you how to test the rendered components, starting from isolated unit tests to fully integrated ones.

 This article is the third part of a series in which
 I share my experiences testing different building blocks of an Angular application.